Robbins v. Lower Merion School District: Student reactions

 Tom Halpern, a 15-year-old sophomore who attends the high school, told CBS News, "Everybody's pretty disgusted. ...
 I think it's pretty despicable."
 Many students said they mostly used their laptops in their bedrooms, and rarely turned them off.
 Karen Gotlieb, whose daughter attends the school, said, "I just received an e-mail from my daughter, who is very upset, saying, 'Mom, I have my laptop open in my room all the time, even when I'm changing.'"
 Savanna Williams, a sophomore at Harriton, said she always kept her computer open, its webcam exposed, when she was changing in her bedroom, and in the bathroom when she was taking a shower.
 She said: "I was like, 'Mom, I have this open all the time. ...
 This is disturbing.'"
 Her mother said: "the possibility of this being true is a complete violation of her privacy, of our entire home—not just Savanna.
 They have the option to watch [me], my husband, my other child.
 They violated our trust."

-Mother Candace Chacona said she was "flabbergasted" by the allegations: "My first thought was that my daughter has her computer open almost around the clock in her bedroom.
+Another mother, Candace Chacona, said she was "flabbergasted" by the allegations: "My first thought was that my daughter has her computer open almost around the clock in her bedroom.
 Has she been spied on?"
 Chuck Barsh, an insurance broker whose son is in high school, called the district's actions a "gross invasion" of student privacy, and supported the lawsuit, saying: "These people were able to look at our kids in our house".
 Mike Salmonson, father of an elementary school student, said the matter was "part of ... institutional arrogance—a lack of full disclosure and honesty" on the part of district administrators.